Are deep learning models superior for missing data imputation in large surveys? Evidence from an empirical comparison: Conclusion

 Our study has a few limitations.
 First, there are many deep learning methods that can be adapted to missing data imputation and all may have different operating characteristics.
 We choose GAIN and MIDA because both generative adversarial network and denoising autoencoders are immensely popular deep learning methods, and the imputation methods based on them have been advertised as superior to MICE.
 Nonetheless, it would be desirable to examine other deep learning based imputation methods in future research.
-Second, performance of machine learning methods is highly dependent on parameter tuning.
-So it can be argued that the inferior performance of GAIN and MIDA may be at least partially due to sub-optimal tuning.
-However, practitioners would most likely rely on default parameter tuning for any machine learning based imputation methods, which is indeed what we have adopted in our simulations and thus represents the real practice.
+Second, performance of machine learning methods is highly dependent on hyperparameter selection.
+So it can be argued that the inferior performance of GAIN and MIDA may be at least partially due to sub-optimal hyperparameter selection.
+However, practitioners would most likely rely on default hyperparameter values for any machine learning based imputation methods, which is indeed what we have adopted in our simulations and thus represents the real practice.
 Third, we did not consider the joint distribution between any categorical and continuous variables, but our evaluations within categorical and continuous variables have yielded consistent conclusions.
 Lastly, as any simulation study, one should exercise caution in generalizing the conclusions.
 By carefully selecting the data and metrics, we have attempted to closely mimic the settings representative of real survey data so that our conclusions are informative for practitioners who deal with similar situations.
-More similar evaluation studies based on different data are desired to shed more insights on the operating characteristics and comparative performances of different missing data imputation methods.
+Additional evaluation studies based on different data are desired to shed more insights on the operating characteristics and comparative performances of different missing data imputation methods.
+Data, code, and supplementary material for the paper are available at: \url{https://github.com/zhenhua-wang/MissingData_DL}.